adamjgnoel/AcCoRD/README.md

             (Actor-based Communication via Reaction-Diffusion)

-This document is the README for AcCoRD v1.4.2 (2020-02-12)
+This document is the README for AcCoRD v1.4.2 (2020-02-12) Last updated 2024-11-26

 # Introduction

 Welcome to the AcCoRD Simulator (Actor-based Communication via Reaction-Diffusion).
 AcCoRD is a simulation tool for molecular communication.
 It is a hybrid microscopic/mesoscopic simulator that functions as a generic solver of stochastic advection-reaction-diffusion but which has been developed from the perspective of communications analysis.
 The focus is to efficiently generate the statistics of molecule observations at some location (i.e., at a receiver).

 Quicklinks:
-* User-friendly external webpage (includes links to feature list, download page, and instructions for use): https://warwick.ac.uk/fac/sci/eng/people/adam_noel/software/accord/
+* User-friendly external webpage (includes links to feature list, download page, and instructions for use): https://www.engr.mun.ca/~adamnoel/accord.html
 * Old AcCoRD releases: https://github.com/adamjgnoel/AcCoRD/releases
 * Main AcCoRD development page on Github: https://github.com/adamjgnoel/accord
 * Maintenance of existing issues and planned features: https://github.com/adamjgnoel/AcCoRD/issues